-- 1 Everyone should find a spot outside where they'd like to spend their solo time.
-The person leading the game could give people a bit of time to explore the area and choose, or they could give people spaces to explore. - Everyone make themselves comfortable and pay attention to what's around them.
+- 1. Everyone should find a spot outside where they'd like to spend their solo time.
+The person leading the game could give people a bit of time to explore the area and choose, or they could give people spaces to explore. - 2.
+Everyone should get comfortable and pay attention to what's around them.
 How can they take it all in?
-Which of their senses do they tend to use first? - The person leading the activity should encourage everyone to focus on a couple of senses at a time.
+Which of their senses do they tend to use first? - 3.
+The person leading the activity should encourage everyone to focus on a couple of senses at a time.
 What can people see?
 What happens if they close their eyes?
-Can they notice what they hear? - 4 People may be able to watch the breeze in the trees or listen to birdsong. - The person leading the activity should help everyone to focus on another sense, like touch.
+Can they notice what they hear? - 4.
+People may be able to watch the breeze in the trees or listen to birdsong, for example. - 5.
+The person leading the activity should help everyone to focus on another sense, like touch.
 What can people feel?
-Can they find things with different textures, such as rough tree bark, smooth blades of grass, or cool pebbles?
-Can they feel the breeze on their skin? - People might want to move around a little bit so they can feel the grass, sand, or earth under their feet.
-Make sure that people only touch things that are safe and won't cause any harm.

-- The person leading the activity should encourage everyone to tune into their senses of smell and taste.
+Can they find things with different textures, for example, rough tree bark, smooth blades of grass, and cool pebbles?
+Can they feel the breeze on their skin? - 6.
+People might want to move around a little bit, for example, so they can feel the grass, sand, or earth under their feet.
+Make sure that people only touch things that are safe and won't cause any harm. - 7.
+Finally, the person leading the activity should encourage everyone to tune into their senses of smell and taste.
 Do nearby trees and plants have a smell?
-What is it like? - People might not be able to taste things unless an adult knows their stuff with foraging and can identify safe things to eat, like blackberries and wild garlic.
+What is it like? - 8.
+People might not be able to taste things unless an adult knows their stuff with foraging and can identify safe things to eat, like blackberries and wild garlic.
 If there's no foraging expert, people could focus on whether the air has a taste.
 Does it feel different to breathe?